Alignak-monitoring/alignak-doc/source/03_how_it_work/daemons.rst

 Poller
 ------

-The *Poller* runs active checks ordered by *Scheduler*.
+The *Poller* runs active checks required by the *Scheduler*.

-It is connected to:
+It is connected to the other daemons:

 * Arbiter
 * Scheduler